langtrain-ai/langvision/docs/index.md

-# langtrain Documentation
+# langvision Documentation

-Welcome to the langtrain documentation!
+Welcome to the langvision documentation!

 ## Overview
-langtrain is a modular framework for Vision LLMs with LoRA fine-tuning and a unified model zoo for open-source visual models.
+langvision is a modular framework for Vision LLMs with LoRA fine-tuning and a unified model zoo for open-source visual models.

 ## Contents
 - [Getting Started](../README.md)